cnerg/ETI.data_manual/README.md

 data streams are centralized for use by the MINOS team and collaborators.
 Please see the MINOS page in this manual for more information.

+### Waggle

+This is an Argonne National Laboratory project that uses a system of nodes dispersed throughout an urban area to collect various data streams and develop methods for edge computing and threat detection.

 ### Modeling Urban Scenarios and Experiments

 MUSE is an ORNL nuclear dataset designed to help in nuclear nonproliferation